tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/产品介绍/应用场景_intl.md

 ### Mobile games

-As mobile games are characterized by fragmented play time, frequent interaction among players, support for both all-server/all-region and multi-server/multi-region modes, fast development and change of games, and various operational activities, there's always a large amount of data and thus low latency is very important for data storage.
-TcaplusDB can support and optimize mobile games accordingly by leveraging such technologies as batch operation, automatic server merging, capacity expansion/reduction with non-stop service, and cold and hot data exchange, and provide special support and optimization with regard to frequent data rollbacks, high availability, lots of updates and other data features.
+As mobile games are characterized by fragmented play time, high player interaction, support for both all-server/all-region and multi-server/multi-region modes, fast iteration rate, and multiple operational activities, data requirement is massive and thus low latency is very important for data storage.
+TcaplusDB can support and optimize mobile games accordingly by leveraging technologies such as batch operation, automatic server merging, capacity expansion/reduction with non-stop service, and cold and hot data exchange.
+In addition, TcaplusDB also provide targeted support and optimization with regard to frequent data rollbacks, high availability, data updates and other data-related features.

 ### PC games

-Players often need to play PC games for a long time, and PC games have a long lifecycle, with most of them running in the multi-server/multi-region mode, so there are large amounts of data records and thus high requirements for low latency.
-TcaplusDB can support and optimize PC games by using such technologies as automatic disaster recovery, data partitioning, automatic record packeting, and Cache combined with SSD disk storage.
+PC game players are often logged in for extended periods of time, and PC games have a long lifecycle.
+Most PC games run in the multi-server/multi-region mode, so there are large amounts of data records and thus high requirements for low latency.
+TcaplusDB can support and optimize PC games by using technologies such as automatic disaster recovery, data partitioning, automatic record packeting, and cache combined with SSD disk storage.

 ### Browser games